What are the signs & symptoms that develop in affected dogs?

 What actions should I take if my dog is affected?

-- Please also warn your vet ahead of any potential surgeries.
+- Please discuss this result with your vet ahead of any potential surgeries.

 - Remember that a subset of dogs with this disease appear clinically normal and have no associated problems from this genetic mutation.